Edmundston–Madawaska Bridge

 The Edmundston–Madawaska Bridge is an international bridge which connects the cities of Edmundston, New Brunswick, in Canada and Madawaska, Maine, in the United States, across the Saint John River.
 The bridge consists of four steel through truss spans, each 70.71 m in length, for a total length of 287.12 m, which carries a two lane open steel grid deck roadway.

 The bridge was constructed in 1920, replacing a cable ferry, and opened in 1921.
 Its original asphalt and timber deck was replaced with the current steel grid deck in 1961.

 Transport Canada estimated the bridge's traffic at 759,803 vehicles annually in 2006.

-Effective October 27, 2017, the Edmundston-Madawaska Bridge weight restriction was reduced to 5 tons.
+Effective October 27, 2017, the Edmundston–Madawaska Bridge weight restriction was reduced to 5 tons.
 Vehicles over 5 tons will be rerouted to the Fort Kent–Clair Border Crossing located 33 km west or the Saint Leonard–Van Buren Bridge located 41 km southeast of Edmundston.

 Construction on a new bridge, intended to serve as a replacement, began in May 2021.
 The new bridge is expected to be opened by the end of 2023, after which the current bridge is slated for demolition.
+In November 2023, a spokesperson for the U.S. General Services Administration said that the new bridge wouldn't open until the Spring of 2024 because of delays in the construction of the U.S. Customs House building.
+The Maine Department of Transportation said that the entire bridge project, including the demolition of the old bridge, would be completed by 30 June 2025.

+The new bridge which cost $135 million opened in June 2024.
+Funding for the construction of the bridge was divided between the U.S. federal government's Infrastructure for Rebuilding America Grant Program (INFRA) and the governments of New Brunswick and Maine.